Three levels of government: governing Australia

 Representatives are elected to federal Parliament, state and territory parliaments, and local councils, so that all Australians have someone to represent them at each level of government.
 Parliaments and councils make laws; governments put these laws into action.

 Some of the responsibilities of federal, state and territory, and local governments overlap, but generally each level of government provides different services to Australians:

 - The federal government has broad national powers.
 Among other things, it administers— puts into action—laws in relation to national issues such as defence, immigration, foreign affairs, trade, postal services and taxation.

 - State and territory governments have the power to look after areas not covered by the federal government: for instance, hospitals, schools, police and housing services.

 - The powers of local councils are defined by Acts of Parliament passed by state parliaments and include responsibility for rubbish collection, local roads and pet control.

 All levels of government raise money, through collecting taxes, to pay for services provided to Australians.
-State and territory governments and local councils also receive some money from the federal government, and states fund local councils.
+Local councils also receive funding from the federal government and state governments.

 STATE AND TERRITORY

 The federal government raises money to run the country by collecting taxes on incomes, goods and services, and company profits, and spends it on national matters: for example, trade, defence, immigration and the environment.